 civil case

-A civil case is a non-criminal legal dispute between private parties, typically involving rights and obligations under the U.S. Constitution, federal law, state law, or common law.
-Common types of civil cases include those involving breach of contract, torts such as negligence, probate, divorce, and intellectual property disputes like copyright infringement.
+A civil case is a non-criminal legal dispute between private parties, typically involving rights and obligations under federal law, state law, or common law.
+Common types of civil cases include those involving breach of contract, torts (such as negligence), probate, divorce, and intellectual property disputes (like copyright infringement).

-A civil case begins when a person or entity (the plaintiff) files a complaint alleging that another person or entity (the defendant) has failed to meet a legal duty owed to the plaintiff.
+A civil case begins when the plaintiff (a person or entity) files a complaint alleging that the defendant (another person or entity) has breached a legal duty owed to the plaintiff.
 Both the plaintiff and defendant are referred to as parties or litigants.
 The plaintiff may seek a court order requiring the defendant to fulfill an obligation, provide monetary compensation, or both.

 [Last reviewed in July of 2025 by the Wex Definitions Team]